NASA-SW-VnV/CoCoSim/INSTALL.md

 * MATLAB(c) and Simulink version **R2017** or newer (CoCoSim has been well tested in R2017b version)

-* [Lustrec](https://github.com/coco-team/lustrec) tool is a modular compiler of Lustre code into C and Horn Clauses.
-CoCoSim uses lustrec in many features: Test case generation, requirements importation...
+* [Lustrec](https://github.com/Embedded-SW-VnV/lustrec.git) tool is a modular compiler of Lustre code into C and Horn Clauses.

 * [Kind2](http://kind2-mc.github.io/kind2/) is a multi-engine, parallel, SMT-based automatic model checker for safety properties of Lustre programs.